testissimo/testissimo.github.io/documentation/built-in-tools.md

 Using this construct, you can implement decision making in Testissimo.The decision can be based

 * on some properties of HTML object
-* on count of HTML object
+* on the count of HTML object
 * on the URL parameters
 * on the value of some variable
 <br>
-In the following example, the action check if the variable ‘do-cleanup’ has the value true and if so perform call to some method
+In the following example, the action checks if the variable ‘do-cleanup’ has the value true and if so then performs a call to some other method

 ![](/documentation/images/rylc-vcG7.png)